Giada Nizzoli Giada Nizzoli

 Here’s the thing, though: we don’t just get it.
 We help your audience get it, too

-A writer who will avoid all these copywriting mistakes
+A professional copywriter and strategist who avoids these copywriting mistakes

-• We make them the focus of your marketing materials while still showing them why you are the one with the right solution for them
+• We make them the focus of your marketing materials while showing them why you are the perfect solution for them

-• We understand what they actually care about: instead of stroking your ego, we create content that keeps them interested
+• We understand what they actually care about: instead of stroking your ego (sorry!), we create content that keeps them interested

 • We don’t take anything for granted because we’re also hearing about your business for the first time… just like your audience